 The Black Pearl English Course (BPEC) was established in January 2017 in Sarmi and Nabire.
 Since then, additional classes have been established in other areas including East Nabire, Apawer, Sorong, Raja Ampat, Wasior, Manokwari, Waibu Moi, Muara Tami, Wamena and north and south Biak.

 Click the button below to view information on the different locations where the BPEC is run.

 Teachers' Continuing Education

 The BPEC aims to offer our students the highest possible standard of English tuition.
-This means regular continuing education is provided for BPNEC teachers.
-In July 2018 the BPNEC teachers had their first opportunity.
-Fred, Rita, Ryon and Yanti the IALF C-CELT course in Jayapura.
+This means regular continuing education is provided for BPEC teachers.
+In July 2018 the BPEC teachers had their first opportunity.
+Fred, Rita, Ryon and Yanti completed the IALF C-CELT course in Jayapura.